titipata/penn-events-calendar/README.md

 npm start
 ```

-This will run python `flask` backend and `react` frontend on port 3000.
+This will run Python backend (using Flask) in port 5001 and ReactJS frontend on port 3000.
+You will see the demo looks something like the following

 <img src="demo.png" width="400" />